The Friese-Greene Club: A Hidden Gem for Bangkok Cinephiles

 Projections start at 8:00 PM every day, Tuesday to Sunday.
 For more information go to the club’s website.

 TOT Recommends: It's great movies all around, but follow the Facebook site for the month's theme and schedule.
 You can also hire the space for private events.
-If you want to know more about the owner of the FGC and his projects, we recommend reading this fun interview.

 The Friese-Green Club